LauBengaard/LauBengaard.github.io/section2.md

-# 3 When do accidents happen?
+# 3 When do accidents occur?

 For both the police force as well as citizens of Tempe, it is valuable to know _when_ accidents happen.
 Toggle between the different calendar plots below to see when different types of accidents happen.